Action

 The whole source code of the game was finally leaked in January 2022.

-After years of silence, the license returned briefly in 2014 with an adaptation of the reboot on iOS.
-It is finally for this year that the cybercop of Detroit should return in the world of video game with RoboCop: Rogue City, developed by Teyon and planned for September 2023.
+After years of silence, the license returned briefly in 2014 with an adaptation of the reboot on iOS, and finally in November 2023 with RoboCop: Rogue City, developed by Teyon.

 Video: